rayFonua/rayFonua/README.md

 <div align="center">

-## 🎯 **Current Mission: From Beginner to Red Team Professional**
+## 🎯 **My Cybersecurity Journey**

-*Passionate cybersecurity learner on a journey to learn offensive security, digital forensics, and ethical hacking*
+*I am passionate about ethical hacking, AI security, and the future of security in satellite systems*

 </div>